Yetam42/Alarm-Clock/README.md

 # What can it do?
 Currently, you can:
 - Create, configure and remove alarm clocks
+- Set an alarm that rings at the chosen time
 - Feature: You have to turn on the lights in your room in order to deactivate the clock if it wakes you up!

+# Bugs that might appear
+- It might be the case that a alarm is only repeated twice.
+For now the user should turn the alarm on and off after it has rang.

 # Demos
 ### Creating alarm clock